 Now for the boring part: My accomplishments in cycling, such as they are, are indeed modest.
 But here’s my background, for those of you interested: I began riding very casually again at around the age of 50, and did this for a couple of years along with my usual bodybuilding training.
 In 2004 I got more serious, training on the road riding a mountain bike for fitness.
 In 2006 I bought a road bike and began to train seriously, half the year emphasizing cycling, half the year bodybuilding.
 In 2012, at age 59, I began racing.
 I finished last in my initial time trial with an average speed of over 17 mph.
 Eventually I figured out how to get faster and increased my average race speed to usually over 20 mph, hitting a PR average of nearly 21 mph.

-In five years of racing, with 54 races I’ve had 15 podium finishes (1st through 3rd place), three wins, and one season points championship in a time trial series.
+In seven years of racing, with 74 races, I’ve had 20 podium finishes (1st through 3rd place), three wins, and one season points championship in a time trial series.
+All but two of these races were ridden on a standard road bike, usually with clip-on aero bars; the last two were raced on a TT bike.

 I’m nothing special.
 You can do the same or better.
 That’s part of why I write, so I hope you’ll want to read.